lhbikos/ReC_MultivModel/docs/06-ComplexMed.md

 In preparing this chapter, I drew heavily from the following resource(s).
 Other resources are cited (when possible, linked) in the text with complete citations in the reference list.

-* Hayes, A. F. (2022).  *Introduction to mediation, moderation, and conditional process anlaysis:  A regression-based approach*.
+* Hayes, A. F. (2022).  *Introduction to mediation, moderation, and conditional process analysis:  A regression-based approach*.
 New York, NY: Guilford Press.
-Available as an ebook from the SPU library:  https://alliance-spu.primo.exlibrisgroup.com/permalink/01ALLIANCE_SPU/1q85832/alma99900435260301847
-  - **Chapter 5: More than One Mediator**: This chapter walks the reader through parallel and serial mediation models.
+  - **Chapter 5: More than one mediator**: This chapter walks the reader through parallel and serial mediation models.
 We will do both!
-  - **Appendix A:  Using Process**:  An essential tool for PROCESS users because, even when we are in the R environment, this is the "idea book."
+  - **Appendix A:  Using PROCESS**:  An essential tool for PROCESS users because, even when we are in the R environment, this is the "idea book."
 That is, the place where all the path models are presented in figures.
-* Lewis, J. A., Williams, M. G., Peppers, E. J., & Gadson, C. A. (2017).
-Applying intersectionality to explore the relations between gendered racism and health among Black women. *Journal of Counseling Psychology*, *64*(5), 475–486. https://doi-org.ezproxy.spu.edu/10.1037/cou0000231

 ### Packages